Lionsberg/lionsberg-wiki/Lionsberg System Design/Jordan's Guide To Lionsberg/Jordan and Faith.md

 So with that background behind us, let's dive into an introduction to the Language and Concepts of the mythical [[New World]] of Lionsberg.

-If you would ever like to discuss my Faith and explore together how we can [[Help One Another]] learn and grow, I am here to serve and would be delighted to walk with you on our Way towards the Goal.
+If you would ever like to discuss my Faith and explore together how we can [[Help One Another]] learn and grow, I am here to serve and would be delighted to walk with you on our Way towards [[The Goal]].

+With Love, In Community,

+~ J